NoahHsu/noahhsu.github.io/docs/Software Engineering Blog/posts/spring-boot-3-1-docker-compose-support-intuitive-consistent-develop-run-tests-containers.md

 applications.
 When the number of dependency components grows, two key tools used in this process are Docker Compose and Makefile.

-However, in a multi-module project, each application might need different dependencies.
+However, in a multi-module project, each app might need different dependencies.
 It comes to a difficult situation.
 Every time we need to put [different profiles](https://docs.docker.com/compose/profiles/) with `docker-compose up`, or wrap it into [different `make` commands](https://makefiletutorial.com/).